RAID In Project Management: A Powerful Tool

 5. Communicate: Share the RAID log with stakeholders and keep them informed.

-1. Use any word processing software like Microsoft Word, or Google Docs, or even Microsoft Excel to create a RAID document.
-Various other project management software like Wrike, Asana, etc help in creating RAID logs.
+1. Use any word processing software like Microsoft Word, Google Docs, or even Microsoft Excel to create a RAID document.
+Various other project management software like Wrike, Asana, etc., can also help in creating RAID logs.

 2. Create a Table with columns for the RAID elements.